 Spectra® Art Tissue™ Fall Leaves Project

-* Special note: For easier clean-up make sure working surfaces are protected.
+* Special note: For easier clean-up, make sure working surfaces are protected.
 Tissue dyes are safe and non-toxic and can be removed from any surface with common household cleaners.
 Wash hands with warm soapy water.

 - Print (White Oak Leaf.pdf) or (Maple Leaf.pdf) on Art1st® Watercolor Paper.

-- Create glue mixture: In a small container mix 1/2 cup of water and white school glue.
-This glue mixture will not only allow the beautiful tissue colors to blend but will also help hold the tissue pieces in place.
+- Create glue mixture: In a small container, mix 1/2 cup of water and white school glue.
+This glue mixture will not only allow the beautiful tissue colors to blend, but will also help hold the tissue pieces in place.

 - Tear Spectra® Deluxe Bleeding Art Tissue™ into small manageable pieces.
 Using any combination of tissue colors, lay tissue on top of leaf shape, brush on glue mixture and watch the colors blend.
-You can leave the tissue on your leaf or remove it and throw it away leaving the beautiful translucent color behind.
+You can leave the tissue on your leaf or remove it, before it dries, and throw it away leaving the beautiful translucent color behind.
 Let dry.

-- After your leaf is dry cut around the outline of the leaf.
+- After your leaf is dry, cut around the outline of the leaf.